How many of you like meatloaf?

 When you first hear this passage, it doesn’t seem obvious what it has to do with giving.

 Jesus tells us the most important commandment is to love the Lord God with ALL your heart and will ALL your soul and with ALL your mind and with ALL your strength.
-This is the key to what we are supposed to give to God.
 ALL – that’s the key word in this passage.
 Give it ALL to God.
 Because God already gave it all to us.
-ALL your heart.
-ALL your understanding.
-ALL your strength.
-We’re supposed to give it all.
-Because God gave us life.
-He gave us hope.
-He gave us salvation through our savior, Jesus Christ.
-Now, we’re supposed to give ourselves back to him.
-God doesn’t want you to starve.
-God doesn’t want you to give up your homes.
-But he does want your heart.
-All of it.
-He wants those intangible things that make up the backbone of any good relationship.
+Life.
+Hope.
+Salvation through Jesus.
+That doesn’t mean God wants you to starve.
+God doesn’t want you to give up your home.
+God simply wants those intangible things that make up the backbone of any good relationship.
 Your heart, your soul, your mind.
-And this teacher of the law in our passage today says it so eloquently in verse 33, “To love him with all your heart, with all your understanding and with all your strength, and to love your neighbor as yourself is more important than all burnt offerings and sacrifices.”
-What’s so amazing about this verse is that it comes from a teacher of the law.
+And this teacher of the law in our passage says it just right, “To love him with all your heart…is more important than all burnt offerings and sacrifices.”
+What’s amazing about what he said is that it comes from a teacher of the law.
 This was a man who made a living from burnt offerings and sacrifices.
-To the Hebrew people, these sacrifices were meant as an offering of duty, devotion, and love and this teacher says it’s not the things you bring to the table that are important – it’s what’s behind the action that is.
-It’s those intangible qualities of love made tangible by what we give and why we give that are important.
+To the Hebrew people, these sacrifices were meant as an offering of duty, devotion, and love and this teacher says it’s not the things you bring to the table that are important – it’s all about why you do it.

-When we give, we are supposed to give FIRST to God – not because God needs your money.
+When we give, we are supposed to give FIRST to God.

-Not that God needs your burnt offerings and sacrifices.
-But because God needs your heart.
-Why you give and what you give indicate your heart for God.
+Not that God needs your money or your burnt offerings and sacrifices.
+But because God wants your heart.
 Are you putting God first in your life?
 Or are you giving God your “leftovers?”
-You might think you are doing the right thing, but our actions speak louder than our words and we have a lot of words about this topic: “Vote with our feet…” “Speak with our wallets…” or this one, “Put your money where your mouth is…” I think that one comes straight from the Bible.
-It’s a variation of something John wrote to the church in one of his letters.
-“17 If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?
+Is God a priority in your life?
+If so, then think about how that’s reflected in what you do.
+Not just in what you give out of your wallet, but of your time and talent and witness.
+As John wrote in one of his letters to the church, “17 If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?
 18 Dear children, let us not love with words or speech but with actions and in truth.”
-1 John 3:17-18.
-“Let us not love with words or speech but with actions and in truth!”
+(1 John 3:17-18).
 It’s so easy to put God off.
 He’s such an understanding guy.
 And we tend to put off anything that doesn’t demand our attention.
 But God doesn’t want you to give out of duty or obligation.
 He doesn’t want you to give because you think you’ll earn a spot in Heaven.
-He wants you to give from the heart and nothing says “I love you” as much as it does when we put others before ourselves.
-So as you consider what you are going to give to God this year, think about how putting God first can create in you a stronger relationship with God.
-God is waiting for you, but it’s up to you to respond to his call.
-In the name of the Father and of the Son and of the Holy Spirit.
-Amen.
+He wants you to give from the heart.
+Do you have a heart for God?
+Challenge yourself to give more this year in whatever way you are able – more of your time, more of your talents, more of your gifts, and see if that doesn’t bring you closer to God.